 Mobile broadband access using the 3G and now the 4G/LTE networks has continued to expand as users continue to add tablets, modems and phones to use alternative communication methods and cloud based services.
-In the past year growth in mobile broadband across Australia has started to slow after previously seeing exponential growth rates.
+In the past year growth in mobile broadband numbers across Australia has started to slow after previously seeing exponential growth rates.

 This report provides an overview of the mobile broadband market in Australia, including usage statistics, industry estimates and forecasts, and analysis of key market trends.
 The information is provided in text, tabular and easy-to-read chart formats.
-Information on the major operators in the fixed-wireless market are covered in a separate report: Australia - Mobile Broadband - Major Operators.
+Information on the major operators in the fixed-wireless market is covered in a separate report: Australia - Mobile Broadband - Major Operators.

 ARPU analysis, spectrum auctions, mobile broadband, wireless broadband, revenue, WiFi hotspots, VHA launches LTE in several cities; m-payment and m-banking developments, Globalgig network updates, Queensland, Tasmania and South Australian wireless contract developments, market developments to November 2013.